Treefort Music Festival 2022 Guide: Bands, yoga, and more

 "Treefort 10 is shaping up to be our best festival yet.
 This year's lineup has more international artists than ever before and so many great local and regional artists as well.
 Likewise, the forts of Treefort have so many cool and interesting events planned," said Eric Gilbert, Treefort Music Fest co-founder and festival director.

-Some of the featured artists announced Thursday, when Treefort released the third wave of its lineup, include Snail Mail, The Regrettes, Genesis Owusu, TeZa Talks, Isla de Caras, Sun June, The Shivas, Karl Blau, The Reverend Peyton's Big Damn Band and a few of Boise's own: Jeff Crosby, Street Fever and Magic Sword, to name three locally-based acts announced in the latest wave.
+Some of the featured artists announced include Snail Mail, The Regrettes, Genesis Owusu, TeZa Talks, Isla de Caras, Sun June, The Shivas, Karl Blau, The Reverend Peyton's Big Damn Band and a few of Boise's own: Jeff Crosby, Street Fever and Magic Sword.

 "After a successful September festival, it feels great to bring Treefort Music Fest back in March to celebrate a decade of discovery," Gilbert said.